Getting started with Certification exams

 You may also find official or recommended study materials for your exam on these official pages.
 However, in my experience this is not the best option and usually you can often find better courses.

 Next step is to find good study material.
 It is very important to find good study material that suits your learning style.
 It doesn’t matter if your study material has many hours of content if it’s not presented well or put you to sleep!
 So, from where can you find good courses?
 The best place to start is the community recommendations.
 Do some research online (community forums, blogs etc.), and you will able to find courses recommended by those who have already passed those exams.
 Once you have a recommended list of courses, next step is to check free samples of those courses to make sure it suits your needs.
 You should never underestimate the talent of a good teacher.
-The ability to teach something complex in a simple manner is a rare talent.
+The ability to teach something complicated in a simple manner is a rare talent.

 Another thing you should consider is in what media your course material is delivered.
 In the past books were the recommended study material for certification exams.
 However, in the last few years this has been over taken by Video Tutorials.
 Of course, Video tutorials provide that multi-media experience that makes you feel like you’re in a real class-room.
-Another major advantage is that unlike books, content creators can quickly update and add new content to the video tutorials.
+Another major advantage is that unlike books, content creators can quickly update and add new content to their video tutorials.
 However, for exams such as CISSP that has lot of content, books are still the preferred primary study material.
 Because you can read much faster than normal listening speed.

 Make a study plan